getlantern/awesome-go-lantern/README.md

 Inspired by [awesome-go](https://github.com/avelino/awesome-go), for Lantern.

+## General

+*General tools, hacks and techniques with wide usage*

+* [Preeny](https://github.com/zardus/preeny) - Make it easier to interact with services locally.
+It can disable fork(), rand(), and alarm() and can convert a server application to a console one.
+* [Ratelimit](https://github.com/bsm/ratelimit) - Simple, thread-safe Go rate-limiter.

 ## Networking

 * [Gopacket](https://github.com/google/gopacket) - Provides packet processing capabilities for Go.

-## Low-level Hacks

-*Low-level hacks, tools and techniques*

-* [Preeny](https://github.com/zardus/preeny) - Make it easier to interact with services locally.
-It can disable fork(), rand(), and alarm() and can convert a server application to a console one.

 ## Testing